 Before you go to the store and buy your chicks, there are a few things you need to think about.
 It’s best to be prepared for raising your laying hens ahead of time.

 Rules and Laws of your City or Neighborhood

 First things first, check with your city or county ordinances to make sure that chickens are allowed.
 You may find that there are restrictions on how many chickens you can raise or whether roosters are allowed.
 If you live in a neighborhood, check the rules.
 It’s better to find out the restrictions ahead of time than have neighbors complaining.

 You have checked the restrictions in your area and are now ready to get on with acquiring chicks.
 You can order eggs, buy live chicks or buy full-grown chickens.
 Ordering eggs requires that you have an incubator.
 Since that is an added expense and takes more time, I recommend starting with live chicks.
 Another downside of hatching eggs is that you won’t know if they are male or female.

 You can order live chicks online through a hatchery or go to a local farm store to buy day old chicks.
 If you don’t want to raise chicks, there are some places that will sell chicks that are a couple of months old or even full-grown.

-It is really important to pick breeds that are meant for laying eggs, if that’s what you’re looking for.
+It is really important to pick breeds that are meant for laying eggs.
 There are some breeds of chicken that have been bred to grow quickly and are used solely for meat.
 Don’t accidentally purchase meat breeds if you are only looking for eggs.
 You will have a hard choice to make since some of the meat breeds have health issues if allowed to live past 6-8 weeks.